SumeshKumarjn/100-days-of-code/log.md

 Progress of the day : Learnt about keyboard events in javascript.

 ### DAY 21
-Progress of the day : Started the first code in C++ , learnt the basic structure of code in C++.
+Progress of the day : Started the first code in java.